 Several theories have been proposed to explain the harmful effect of the varicocele on sperm quality.
 These include possible effects of pressure, oxygen deprivation, heat injury, free radicals and toxins.
-Despite considerable research, none of these theories has been proven with certainty, although an elevated heat effect caused by impaired circulation appear to be the most reproducible defect.
 In addition, varicoceles may be a cause of progressive damage to the testicles, resulting in shrinkage or decreased testosterone levels.

 Dr. Gittens’ Surgical Approach to the Varicocele

-Dr. Gittens employs an operating microscopic when performing the varicocele surgery.
+Dr. Gittens surgical approach is directed at getting the best results possible.
+Dr. Gittens uses an operating microscopic when performing the varicocele surgery.
 By using the operating microscopic he can ensure precise identification of all veins, and the testicular arteries (bring blood to the testicle) leading to improved results and less likelihood of complications.
 This approach has the highest rates of success and the lowest rate of complications.